fhumbertodf/dicionario/Textos6.md

 So, if you are planning on
 walking home tonight, keep an eye on the sky.
 Are those rain clouds up there?
-You might need an umbrella.Article #135 How to Avoid Catching a Cold How many colds do you catch in a year?
+You might need an umbrella.*

+## 135 How to Avoid Catching a Cold

+>*How many colds do you catch in a year?
 Most of my friends catch quite a few colds.
 They cough, sniffle and sneeze.
 They carry around tissues and blow their